graphology/graphology/README.md

 ## Modularity & use cases

-What about algorithms that should not strictly be within the scope of this object.
+What about algorithms that should not strictly be within the scope of this object?

+Where do we draw the line between what should be in the core prototype and what should be modularized?

 ### Example n°1 - Louvain modularity